bgd-labs/how-to-delegate-aave/README.md

 ## Delegation key points

-- **There are 2 types of power: voting power and proposition power**.
+- **There are 2 types of power: voting and proposition**.
 Therefore, there are 2 types of delegation.
 - **Both delegations are completely independent**; you can delegate your voting power to an address, while you delegate your proposition power to another address.
 - **Delegation is splitted by token (AAVE/stkAAVE)**, totalling 4 types at the moment, completely independent: voting and proposition powers of AAVE; voting and proposition power of stkAAVE.
 - **You can't delegate partially one type of power; you delegate all the power you have (balance) of 1 type of 1 token**.
 This means that for example, if you have 100 AAVE balance, you can only delegate 100 voting power to address X, not less.
 Of course, you can delegate at the same time 100 proposition power to another address Y.